StillNotWorking/LMS-helper-script/nrk/README.md

 First install the plug `Radio Now Playing`.
 This plug need a transcoder plug `PlayHLS versjon 2` to function.
 When this is written, v2 versions are not up to date and need to be manually added as instructed here: https://forums.slimdevices.com/forum/user-forums/3rd-party-software/99692-announce-playhls-plugin-plugin-to-play-apple-hls-m3u8-stream#post1195368

 When install is ready copy the `stationdata-nrkno.json` into to the plugin directory.
-On linux this is should do the trick:
+These Linux commands should do the trick:
 ```bash
 cd /var/lib/squeezeboxserver/cache/InstalledPlugins/Plugins/RadioNowPlaying/stationdata
 sudo mv stationdata-nrkno.json stationdata-nrkno.json-backup